LilyKizir/DSNY-Analytics-Engineering-Accelerator/README.md

 ├── .vscode/                   <-- This contains vscode settings for codespaces │   └── settings.json
-├── extract-loader/            <-- This contains the python ingestion scripts └── transformer/               <-- This is the dbt project
+├── extract-loader/            <-- This contains the python ingestion scripts └── transformer/               <-- This contains the dbt project
-    ├── models/
-    ├── macros/
-    ├── dbt_project.yml        <-- Top-level project configuration
-    └── profiles.yml           <-- Connection details for your data warehouse
 ```

 <h2>Key steps</h2>